 Sharon Hanna-West is a Muma College of Business graduate programs' faculty member and the director of the Sustainable Business Concentration at the Patel College of Global Sustainability.
 She teaches in the USF Muma College of Business-Universidad San Ignacio de Loyola program in Lima, Peru, and is the former USF Exide Distinguished Lecturer in Ethics and Sustainability.
 Her former business experience includes the founding of a multi-million-dollar corporation engaged in international trade.
+She teaches courses in ethics and sustainable business practices in the School of Marketing and Innovation.

 Active in growth management and sustainability issues, Hanna-West studies sustainable solutions to help businesses respond to the challenges posed by climate change with a goal of making them affordable and profitable.
 She coordinated USF's first business and sustainability symposium in 2006, which brought area businesses into a dialogue about sustainability.
 She then chaired a multi-disciplinary sustainability expo at the USF Sun Dome in 2008 and a state-wide sustainability conference and expo in 2009.
 Hanna-West developed the Building Sustainable Enterprise Concentration for the USF MBA program and teaches several related courses.
 She is a frequent lecturer and media commentator on business sustainability, ethics and environmentally friendly business practices.